Lex-Col/The-Volition-Coalition/README.md

 ## 8. THE ORIGIN: THE GUARDIAN ANGEL PROTOCOL (GAP)
 - **The Proof of Democratization:** TVC was not built in a corporate lab; it was born in the trenches.
 The TVC methodology was forged out of necessity during the creation of the Guardian Angel Protocol (GAP).
 - **The Gauntlet:** Conceptualized, gauntlet-tested (6-7 hours of raw ideation and logic brawling), and fully drafted with functional tools and simulations (12 hours) entirely on a mobile terminal (Dimensity 6300). **Total time: 18 hours.**
-- **The Operator:** Executed by an Architect with **zero formal background in the discipline**, starting the exact same day the idea was conceived.
+- **The Operator:** Executed by an Architect with zero formal background in the discipline, starting the exact same day the idea was conceived.
 - **Validation:** Proves that a solo operator with a vision, a phone, and structured adversarial friction can achieve boardroom-level logic hardening.
 The work speaks for itself.

 ---

-## 9. IP & TERMS OF USE
-**COPYRIGHT (c) 2026 ALEXANDER COLCLOUGH (LEX-COL).
+**COPYRIGHT (c) 2026 ALEXANDER COLCLOUGH.
 ALL RIGHTS RESERVED.**

-This is a **PROPRIETARY** framework.
-The TVC architecture, including MACSC, Axiom Pinning, the STL Hub, and the PPR Vault, are the exclusive intellectual property of the Architect.

-*For full usage restrictions, prohibitions on commercial integration, and LLM training bans, refer to the official LICENSE document in this repository.*

-**BORN ON THE GLASS.
-FORGED IN THE FORGE. // F SKYNET.**
+**SEE THE LICENSE FILE FOR PROPRIETARY TERMS OF USE.**